How Not to Solve Misinformation

 Consider the filtering algorithms Google, Facebook and Twitter are putting in place.
 On the surface it’s a straightforward fix.
 If fake news doesn’t reach the eyeballs of susceptible readers — voila! they’ll act or vote based on sounder logic and reason.

-This won’t this solve fake news, however, and here’s why:
+This won’t this solve misinformation, however, and here’s why:

-According to Adaptive Leadership, a leadership approach developed at Harvard, there are actually two kinds of problems: technical and adaptive.
+According to Adaptive Leadership, a leadership approach developed at Harvard, there are actually two kinds of problems involved with misinformation: technical and adaptive.
 A technical problem can be solved by an expert with a known solution.
 An adaptive problem, on the other hand, resides within the hearts and guts of the people themselves, not the experts.

-Here’s an everyday example.
+As an example, here’s an everyday example that has nothing to do with misinformation.
 If your doctor says you have heart disease, a technical solution might involve a gym membership to lose weight, nicotine patches to quit smoking, or open heart surgery.
 Technical solutions only get you so far though.
 The adaptive problem requires dealing with the behavioral and social reasons for smoking, such as occupying your hands, filling awkward silence, relieving stress, and interacting with friends where smoking is the norm.
 No matter how caring or gifted the expert, you can’t quit smoking for someone else.

-Nor can someone else solve fake news for us with technical solutions.
-In fact, putting a technical fix on an adaptive problem is a waste of time and resources.
-Sometimes it even makes them worse.
-Here are classic ways, known as work avoidance, we avoid dealing with adaptive problems:
+Nor can someone else solve misinformation for us with technical solutions.
+In fact, putting a technical fixes on the adaptive problem of misinformation is a waste of time and resources, and risks taking us down a dangerous path.

 - Externalize the enemy (e.g. blame Russia or Russian trolls)

-- Attack authority (e.g. attack Trump or the NY Times)
+- Attack people with authority or a platform (e.g. attack Trump, the NY Times, Joe Rogan or Spotify)

-- Kill the messenger (e.g. unsubscribe from a media source that challenges your views)
+- Kill the messenger (e.g. unsubscribe or 'cancel' a media source that challenges your views)

 - Define the problem to fit what you know how to do (e.g. block a Facebook friend with different beliefs)